 What you would see are hands moving up and down.
 The most often reasons are:

 Should you still ask teams to give you an estimate in time units?
 No. Small change influences the exact value.
-You can’t be more wrong than with hours, or man days as estimation unit!
+You can’t be more wrong than with hours, or man-days as estimation units!

 Try to ask 10 people for their estimation.
 Very often you will get 10 different results.
 Which one is correct?
 Well, the best one is the estimation of the team member who is going to work on the requirement.

 But who is going to be once a sprint is started?
 We do not know that at all as we want to have shared knowledge in the team.

 So this is a time to do the estimation differently.
 It is the time to apply the wisdom of the crowds.
 You have to ask the team for one estimation value they agree upon.

 Most of the team will estimate numbers that are pretty close.
 Few guys will estimate extreme values, either too small or too big.
 Statistics, however, tell us that the truth is in the middle.
 Gaussians is simply Gaussians.